-The General Fund is simply the net balance of over and underspendings during the year.
+The General Fund is simply the net balance of over and underspends during the year.
 The Authority's policy is not to accumulate funds year on year (and obviously to deal with any potential overspend).
-The balance in the General Fund at 1 April 2022 was £1.153m and the Fire Authority agreed to hold £293,000 back; £208,000 for expenditure relating to Covid 19 and Protection, and funded by grants, and £85,000 in project support, development and legal fees.
-The balance of the General Fund (£860,000) has been allocated to the Service Transformation Programme Staff Reserve, to provide resources and capacity to projects within the Service from 2023/24.
-This allocation was approved by the Fire Authority at its June meeting.
+The balance in the General Fund on 1 April 2023 was £1.723m (subject to audit completion) and the Fire Authority agreed to hold £265,000 back; £125,000 for expenditure relating to Protection, and funded by grants, and £140,000 in project support, building maintenance and prevention activities.
+The balance of the General Fund (£1.458m) has been allocated to the following reserves: